 Eastwood’s innovative take on the Battle of Iwo Jima, which saw him direct two movies released in 2006, delivered more award nominations and critical praise.
 While 'Flags of Our Fathers' portrayed the American viewpoint of the battle, 'Letters from Iwo Jima' told the story from the Japanese point of view and won a Golden Globe for Best Foreign Language Film, before being nominated for Best Picture at the Academy Awards.
 'Grace Is Gone' (2008), as well as 'Changeling', 'Gran Torino' and 'Invictus', which were released in 2009, all won award nominations.

 His personal life also appears successful.
 In March 1996, Eastwood got married for the second time.
 He exchanged vows with former TV anchor Dina Ruiz, whom he met in 1992 after the success of 'Unforgiven'.
-They have a daughter together, called Morgan, and currently live a happy, settled life at their Pebble Beach residence near Carmel, until August 2013, when they filed for divorce.
+They have a daughter together, called Morgan, and lived a happy, settled life at their Pebble Beach residence near Carmel, until August 2013, when they filed for divorce.
 Eastwood is currently dating 41 year-old Erica Tomlinson-Fisher.

 Looking back over Eastwood’s impressive career, there is no doubt that his success on both sides of the camera has assured him a place in cinema history.
 The lean, laconic legend shows no signs of hanging up his Stetson just yet, with more projects still in the pipeline.